๐ฎEmail address

 Add or manage settings

-The โEmailโ is located at the top right of the list.
-You can create a new channel integration setting by clicking the โAddโ button.
-For existing mailbox channels, an โEditโ button is also provided; clicking it will take you to the edit page so you can perform the corresponding editing operations.
+โEmailโ is located at the top right of the list.
+You can create a new integration setting by clicking the โAddโ button.
+For existing mailbox integrations, an โEditโ button is provided; clicking it will take you to the edit page so you can perform the appropriate edits.

 Basic settings

-Enter the main editing interface.
-The data setting fields and field list are as follows:
+Enter the main edit interface.
+The data setting fields are listed as follows:

 Required